Locations:

 Is it effective?

-As a result, Dr. Kahn explains, providers usually only try Botox injections when more conservative treatment methods aren’t working or your quality of life is being negatively affected.
+As a result, Dr. Kahn explains that providers usually only try Botox injections when more conservative treatment methods aren’t working or your quality of life is being negatively affected.
 If you do receive Botox, you’ll likely continue doing physical therapy, splint therapy and taking medications to manage or prevent jaw pain.

 Benefits of Botox for TMJ pain

-The jury’s still out on Botox’s effectiveness, but if it works for you (as it has for many people) you could expect the following symptoms to calm down:
+The jury’s still out on Botox’s effectiveness, but if it works for you (as it has for many people), you could expect the following symptoms to calm down:

 • Jaw muscle pain